SauelAlmonte/skeleton_loader_react/README.md

 This is the main functional React component named App.
 It represents the root component of the application.

-### State and Effect:
+### State and Effect

 It initializes a state variable loading using the useState hook and sets its initial value to true.
 The useEffect hook is used to simulate a loading delay.
 It changes the loading state to false after a timeout of 1000 milliseconds.

-### Rendering:
+### Rendering

 The component returns JSX that consists of a div element with classnames defining its styling attributes.
 This div is a flex container that centers its children both horizontally and vertically within the viewport.

 Within this container, there's a ternary expression: if loading is true, it renders the Skeleton component; otherwise, it renders the Card component.

-Export The App component is exported as the default export of this module, making it available for use elsewhere in the application.
+Export: The App component is exported as the default export of this module, making it available for use elsewhere in the application.

+## Components

-## I created 2 components:
+I created two components:

 - Card.jsx
 - Skeleton.jsx

-## Card Component
+### Card Component

 This is a functional React component named Card.
 It represents a card element containing information about Apple headphones.

-### Structure:
+#### Structure

 The outer div element has a set of classnames defining its styling attributes.